harness/terraform-provider-harness/docs/resources/platform_gitops_applications.md

 Optional:

-- `allow_empty` (Boolean) allows apps have zero live resources (default: false).
+- `allow_empty` (Boolean) Indicates to allows apps to have zero live resources (default: false).
-- `prune` (Boolean) specifies whether to delete resources from the cluster that are not found in the sources anymore as part of automated sync (default: false)
+- `prune` (Boolean) Indicates whether to delete resources from the cluster that are not found in the sources anymore as part of automated sync (default: false).
-- `self_heal` (Boolean) specifies whether to revert resources back to their desired state upon modification in the cluster (default: false).
+- `self_heal` (Boolean) Indicates whether to revert resources back to their desired state upon modification in the cluster (default: false).

 <a id="nestedblock--application--spec--sync_policy--retry"></a>